robinssq/api-docs/docs/feeds.rst

 HTTP, FTP or SFTP using the specifications detailed below.
 Feeds sent via FTP or SFTP should be scheduled for daily export.

+Narrativ recommends following Google's Product Data Specification for all new merchants to ensure a successful integration occurs in a timely manner.
+Google's Product Data Specification can be found [here](https://support.google.com/merchants/answer/7052112?hl=en).

 Formatting
 ----------